 This programme started as a feeding programme for children living day and night on the streets in Meru Town.
 The project is now based in the Meru Catholic Consolata Mission (CCM) primary school.

 Extended family members and foster carers were found to care for the children and food and clothes were provided to assist and support them.
-When free primary education was introduced the children were all able to go to school and continued to be fed at lunchtime.
+When free primary education was introduced in Kenya some years ago, the children were all able to go to school and continued to be fed at lunchtime.
 Uniforms and books were provided and the children thrived.
-Several children have gone on to do vocational training, and last year the first two boys from this project qualified to go to university.
+Several children have gone on to do vocational training, and six young people from this project are at university.

 On Saturdays there is a full programme of singing, games, education and work on the shamba (vegetable patch).

 During 2017, the project absorbed responsibility for children abandoned by an American charity and the residual activities of a Methodist project that sought to rescue children living on the streets of Meru.
 The combined project now supports over 100 children.